-The National Auctioneers Association provides auction professionals with five different designations.
+The National Auctioneers Association provides auction professionals with eight different designations.

 Certified Auctioneers Institute (CAI)